 Population size is a challenging concept for a somewhat cryptic annual such as Najas flexilis.
-Roden (2004, 2007) considered that both lakes support 'Large' populations of Najas flexilis, on his five point scale from 'Very Large' to 'Extinct', however, he acknowledged that these were subjective categories and that it is very difficult to estimate population size or propose any robust or repeatable abundance estimate for the species.
+Roden (2004, 2007) considered both Clooney and Sheskinmore lakes to support 'Small' populations and Kiltooris to have a 'Large' population of Najas flexilis, on his five point scale from 'Very Large' to 'Extinct', however, he acknowledged that these were subjective categories and that it is very difficult to estimate population size or propose any robust or repeatable abundance estimate for the species.
 Wingfield et al. (2004) also said that accurately measuring plant abundance to assess the condition of the population in deep water communities is extremely difficult.